SoFi Invest vs. Wealthfront – Overview

 If you want human financial planners, you will also need to turn to SoFi.
 Though other robo-advisors offer human financial planners, SoFi is the only robo-advisor to do so without charging account management fees.

 If you’re looking for a fully-automatic robo-advisor, you’ll love Wealthfront.
-In addition to their PATH financial advisor, Wealthfront also has “self-driving money” – a feature that is helping clients automate every penny.
+In addition to their PATH financial advisor, Wealthfront also has automated investing – a feature that helps clients make sure that all of their money is working for them.

 Wealthfront also offers smart beta and risk parity investment strategies, for investors seeking an opportunity to outperform the market returns.
 Their customizable portfolios offers do-it-yourselfers low fee investment management.